Oritsema-Lawson/inspiregemini/readme.md

 ### Getting Started

-(Instructions on how to set up and run the project will go here later as the project takes shape.)
+(Instructions on how to set up and run the project will go here once the project is completed.)